quicwg/base-drafts/draft-ietf-quic-transport.md

 in a CONNECTION_CLOSE frame.
 Other than the type of error code they carry, these frames are identical in format and semantics.

-A CONNECTION_CLOSE, or APPLICATION_CLOSE frame could be sent in a packet that is lost.
+A CONNECTION_CLOSE or APPLICATION_CLOSE frame could be sent in a packet that is lost.
 An endpoint SHOULD be prepared to retransmit a packet containing either frame type if it receives more packets on a terminated connection.
 Limiting the number of retransmissions and the time over which this final packet is sent